Shooting Stars (Bag Raiders song)

-History
+Background

 In an interview with The Sydney Morning Herald, Jack Glass, a member of the band, said that the single inspired him to create their self-titled album, claiming that "people loved Shooting Stars so much and we liked that direction of songwriting and developing a pop sensibility ourselves, too."
 Glass also said that the band also played half of the song in clubs before the band had realized that "people liked it and wanted to hear the whole thing."

 Composition

-The first part of the song is composed in E Lydian, and the second part is composed in G minor - both of which are modes of the tonic key of B major - and maintains a tempo of 125 BPM for the entire song.
+The first part of the song is composed in E Lydian, and the second part is composed in G minor – both of which are modes of the tonic key of B major – and maintains a tempo of 125 BPM for the entire song.
 The song's chorus is only played at the end of the song.
 The bass player is switched between the two band members in the verse and chorus.